Supplementary Credit Cards: What They Are and How They Work

 How Do Supplementary Credit Cards Work?

-When you add a supplementary credit card to your credit card account, your credit card company will send a new physical card.
-The credit card issuer will typically mail the card to the address of the primary cardholder in order to prevent fraud.
+When you add a supplementary credit card to your credit card account, your credit card issuer will send a new physical card.
+They will typically mail the card to the address of the primary cardholder in order to prevent fraud.

 In some cases, the supplementary credit card number will be the same as the card number of the primary credit card.
 In other cases, it may have a different number.
 Either way, all charges made on the account — including those made by supplementary cardholders — are the responsibility of the primary cardholder.